Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/DailyShading.rst

 Some short remarks on what you have done so far:

--  Critical is the **building and ground** `DSM <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__ for the calculations of shadows.
+-  The **building and ground** `DSM <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__ is critical for the calculations of shadows.
--  Optionally **vegetation** (trees and bushes) can be included as they can shadow buildings, walls and roofs reducing the potential solar energy production
+-  Optionally **vegetation** (trees and bushes) can be included as it can shadow buildings, walls and roofs, reducing the potential solar energy production.
 -  Two vegetation DSMs are required when the *Use vegetation DSMs* is ticked:

   + One to describe the top of the vegetation (Vegetation Canopy DSM).